Nominative determinism: Empirical evidence

 While reports by owners of fitting names are of interest, some scientists, including Michalos and Smeets, have questioned their value in deciding whether nominative determinism is a real effect.
 Instead, they argue that the claim that a name affects life decisions is an extraordinary one that requires extraordinary evidence.
 To select only those cases that seem to give evidence for nominative determinism is to ignore those that do not.
 Analysis of large numbers of names is therefore needed.
-In 2002 Pelham, Mirenberg, and Jones analysed various databases containing first names, surnames, occupations, cities and states.
-In one study they concluded that people named Dennis gravitate towards dentistry.
+In 2002, Pelham, Mirenberg, and Jones analysed various databases containing first names, surnames, occupations, cities and states.
+In one study, they concluded that people named Dennis gravitate toward dentistry.
 They did this by retrieving the number of dentists called Dennis (482) from a database of US dentists.
 They then used the 1990 Census to find out which male first name was the next most popular after Dennis: Walter.
 The likelihood of a US male being called Dennis was 0.415% and the likelihood of a US male being called Walter was 0.416%.
 The researchers then retrieved the number of dentists called Walter (257).
-Comparing the relative frequencies of Dennis and Walter led them to their conclusion that the name Dennis is over-represented in dentistry.
+Comparing the relative frequencies of Dennis and Walter led them to their conclusion that the name Dennis is overrepresented in dentistry.
 However, in 2011, Uri Simonsohn published a paper in which he criticized Pelham et al. for not considering confounding factors and reported on how the popularity of Dennis and Walter as baby names has varied over the decades.
-Given Walter was a relatively old-fashioned name it was far more likely for Pelham et al. to find people named Dennis to have any job, not just that of dentist, and people named Walter to be retired.
+Given Walter was a relatively old-fashioned name, it was far more likely for Pelham et al. to find people named Dennis to have any job, not just that of dentist, and people named Walter to be retired.
 Simonsohn did indeed find a disproportionally high number of Dennis lawyers compared to Walter lawyers.

 Aware of Simonsohn's critical analyses of their earlier methods, Pelham and Mauricio published a new study in 2015, describing how they now controlled for gender, ethnicity, and education confounds.
-In one study they looked at census data and concluded that men disproportionately worked in eleven occupations whose titles matched their surnames, for example, baker, carpenter, and farmer.
+In one study, they looked at census data and concluded that men disproportionately worked in eleven occupations whose titles matched their surnames; for example, baker, carpenter, and farmer.